erasmus-without-paper/ewp-specs-api-file/README.md

 Permissions
 -----------

-Files should be made available only to callers that were shared the file identifier.
+Files should only be shared with those callers who have previously been provided with the file ID.

 Handling of invalid parameters